aerkiaga/rcoc/README.md

 ## Acknowledgements

-RCoC uses the amazing [chumsky](https://github.com/zesterer/chumsky) and [ariadne](https://github.com/zesterer/ariadne) crates by @zesterer to parse the input and produce meaningful error diagnostics.
+Rooster uses the amazing [chumsky](https://github.com/zesterer/chumsky) and [ariadne](https://github.com/zesterer/ariadne) crates by @zesterer to parse the input and produce meaningful error diagnostics.